 R.M.: Well, of course, there is a wealth of cultural production in the Brazilian northeast.
 It has a very rich musical history with the sertanejo tradition and the forró tradition.
 You see examples throughout Brazilian literature and Brazilian cinema of looking at the northeast as in many ways the heart of the country.
 If Rio de Janeiro and São Paulo have experienced influences from outside of Brazil, it is within in the Sertão, the interior of the Brazilian northeast that you get, at least from this sort of Brazilian cultural imagination, really the kernel, the essence of Brazilian identity that traces as far back as colonial times, in films like Central Station, and works by Euclides da Cunha.
 They promote this idea.

-As for the intersection between Arab culture and the Brazilian northeast, I think that there have probably not been enough studies done about this to say much with any certainty.
+with any certainty.
 When you talk to ethnomusicologists down in Brazil, for example, or you talk to people that are interested in tracing parallels between Middle Eastern music and Brazilian northeastern music, you hear some suggestions about how that influence might have happened.
 We talked about the Moorish occupation of the Iberian Peninsula over 500 years.
 Some have pointed to northeastern musical genres such as the baião as having a direct link to Middle Eastern musical traditions.
 But that connection could be very distant.

 It could stem back to the 19th century when, for example, African slaves were brought to Brazil from North African, with Muslim backgrounds.
 They were bringing some of their musical traditions, and these were eventually taking hold in places like Bahia and other regions of the Brazilian northeast.
 We have to remember also that over the course of the 18th, 19th, and even 20th century, this is the region in Brazil that is less influenced by modernizing trends, and so you have this preservation of certain cultural phenomena that stem back to colonial times.
 So, when you talk to musicians that are interested in Middle Eastern music down in Brazil it is not uncommon for them to show the parallels between Middle Eastern percussion and some of the percussion, for example, that is used in Brazilian northeastern genres.